SBNSoftware/SBNSoftware.github.io/NAS_migration.md

 There are three main volumes that need to be migrated:
 - **app**: Storage will take care of copying the app areas.
-- **dat*a*: Users are required copy over the data areas by themselves.
+- **data**: Users are required copy over the data areas by themselves.
 - **daq**: (SBND only for test stand nodes) Users are required to copy over their data from the daq areas by themselves.

 This migration requires downtime.
 The timeline would be the following: